-Here is a list of books Zukiswa Wanner has written, contributed to, or edited since she started her literary career in 2006.
+Here is a list of books that I have written, contributed to, or edited since I started my literary career in 2006.

 The Madams, Oshun Books, 2006.

 In which a middle-class black woman decides to hire a white maid, the book was shortlisted for the K Sello Duiker Memorial Literary Award.

 - Nobantu has everything a girl could dream of: a brilliant businessman for a husband, two cheeky but adorable children, and two of the best friends a girl could ask for.
 And yet, on Nobantu’s thirty-fifth birthday, surrounded by glitz, glamour, and fame, she realises something important.
 What has happened to her ambitions?
 Her career?
 What has happened to Nobantu?
 A funky, witty tale of a mother turned entrepreneur – to the great exasperation of Andile, her husband, and BEE tycoon.

 A fascinating novel about three men from three worlds.
 Mfundo the musician and dad, Mzi – gay, but married, and Tinaye a displaced Zimbabwean in South Africa.
 Shortlisted for the Herman Charles Bosman Prize and the Commonwealth Writers’ Prize for Best Book (Africa Region).